How to Complete Form 941 Payroll Tax Report

 Where and When to File Form 941

-- For the quarter ending September 30, on October 31, and
+- For the quarter ending September 30, on October 31

-See IRS Form 941 Instructions (PDF) for more detailed information.
+IRS Form 941 Instructions (PDF) will provide more detailed information.

-- Due dates may vary because if a due date falls on a holiday or weekend, the due date is the next business day.
-This article has information on payroll tax due dates.
+Note that due dates may vary because if the date falls on a holiday or weekend, the due date will be the next business day.
+It's a good idea to set up a yearly payroll tax calendar to keep track of important dates.

 - Check Form 941 for errors.
 Don't try to fix errors you already made on deposits; you will need to submit Form 941-X to fix this type of error.

 - Answer all questions, or enter "N/A" or "Not Applicable" or with a value of "0."
 It's never a good idea to leave any blanks on this type of form.

 - Make sure all of your numbers match, particularly the tax liability number on Line 10 versus the tax liability total on Line 17.
 A mismatch can cause your 941 to be rejected or subject you to fines.

 - Be sure to put your company name and Employer ID Number (EIN) at the top of the second page for identification purposes.